jnm2/lang-design/Target-typed static member lookup.md

 ## Alternatives

-### Doing nothing
+### Alternative: doing nothing

 Generally speaking, production and consumption of discriminated union values will be fairly onerous as mentioned in the [Motivation](#motivation) section, e.g. having to write `is Option<ImmutableArray<Xyz>>.None` rather than `is .None`.

 #### Workaround: `using static`

 As a mitigation, `using static` directives can be applied as needed at the top of the file or globally.
-This allows syntax such as `GetMethod("Name", Public | Static)` today
+This allows syntax such as `GetMethod("Name", Public | Static)` today.

 This comes with a severe limitation, however, in that it doesn't help much with generic types.
 If you import `Option<int>`, you can write `is Some`, but only for `Option<int>` and not `Option<string>` or any other constructed type.

 Secondly, the `using static` workaround suffers from lack of precedence.
 Anything member in scope with the same name takes precedence over the member you're trying to access.
-The new syntax solves this with the leading `.`, which unambiguously shows that the identifier that follows comes from the target type, and not from the current scope.
+The proposed syntax for this feature solves this with the leading `.`, which unambiguously shows that the identifier that follows comes from the target type, and not from the current scope.

-Third, the `using static` workaround puts the names in scope in places where you might not want them.
-Imagine `var stoneType = Slate;`: Maybe you thought this was an enum value in your roofing domain, but accidentally picked up a web color instead.
+Third, the `using static` workaround is an imprecise hammer.
+It puts the names in scope in places where you might not want them.
+Imagine `var materialType = Slate;`: Maybe you thought this was an enum value in your roofing domain, but accidentally picked up a web color instead.

 The `using static` approach has also not found broad adoption over fully qualifying.
 There are very low hit counts on grep.app and github.com for `using static System.Reflection.BindingFlags`.

-### No sigil
+### Alternative: no sigil

-`GetMethod("Name", Public | Static)`
+Target-typed static member lookup benefits from the precision of the `.` sigil, but it does not require a sigil. `GetMethod("Name", Public | Static)` could be the chosen syntax.
+However, a sigil is strongly recommended for two reasons: user comprehension, and power.

-1. When target-typed names are added into the universe of available names to look up from, it's almost like tearing a wormhole in spacetime.
+The feature would be harder to understand without a sigil.
+When target-typed names are added into the universe of available names to look up from, it's almost like tearing a wormhole in spacetime.
 It's a powerful event.
 The lookup rules change behavior.
 That's a good match for new syntax indicating "the rules are different here."
 You are traversing a wormhole to a different lookup universe.
 This is making the feature stand out, but not for the sake of standing out as a new feature.
 The places where the rules behave differently should be coupled with a visible, though still minimal, marker, or essential context is missing.
 If no such marker is in place, it will slow down understanding of code.
 Every identifier will need to be considered as to whether it is in a target-typing location and could be referring to something on that type.
+The chance of collisions is expected to be high.
 The presence of `.` makes reading much more efficient.

-1. To avoid changes in meaning, this would have to prefer binding to other things in the current scope name, with target-typing as a fallback.
+The feature would become less powerful without a sigil.
+To avoid changes in meaning, this would have to prefer binding to other things in the current scope name, with target-typing as a fallback.
 This would result in unpleasant interruptions with no recourse other than typing out the full type name.
-These interruptions are expected to be often enough to hamper the success of the feature.
+These interruptions are expected to be frequent enough to hamper the success of the feature.

 ## Open questions

 ### Ambiguity with parenthesized expression

-This is valid grammar today, which fails in binding if `A` is a type and not a value.
+This is valid grammar today, which fails in binding if `A` is a type and not a value: `(A).B`.

 The new grammar we're adding would allow this to be parsed as a cast followed by a target-typed static member lookup.
-This new interpretation is consistent with `(A)new()` and `(A)default` working today, but it is not in the least useful. `A.B` is a simpler and clearer way to write the same thing.
+This new interpretation is consistent with `(A)new()` and `(A)default` working today, but it would not be practically useful. `A.B` is a simpler and clearer way to write the same thing.

 Should `(A).B` continue to fail, or be made to work the same as `A.B` when `A` is a type?